Lasha-Ilashvili/KotlinInterpreter_FOP-Capstone/README.md

 # Kotlin Interpreter

 ## Overview
-The Kotlin Interpreter is a lightweight and efficient tool for interpreting Kotlin-like code.
+The Kotlin Interpreter is an efficient tool for interpreting Kotlin code.
 It is designed to provide a streamlined environment for experimenting with fundamental Kotlin programming constructs.
-Users can run predefined algorithms, enter code directly, or load scripts from files.
+It supports various user-friendly features with intuitive design.

 ---

 ## Features

 ### Supported Constructs
-- **Data Types**: Supports integer and boolean variables.
+- **Data Types**: Supports integer and boolean types.
 - **Variable Declaration**: Supports `var` (mutable) and `val` (immutable).
 - **Arithmetic and Boolean Operations**:
     - Operators: `+`, `-`, `*`, `/`, `%`, `>`, `<`, `>=`, `<=`, `==`, `!=`, `&&`, `||`, `!`.
+    - Short-hand operators: `+=`, `-=`, `*=`, `/=`, `%=`
+    - Post-increment
-    - Complex logical expressions with correct precedence.
+    - Complex logical and arithemtic expressions, with or without parentheses ensuring correct precedence.
 - **Control Flow**:
     - `if`, `else if`, `else` blocks.
-    - `while` loops with support for nesting and `break`.
+    - `while` loops with `break` keyword support.
+    - Nesting of any levels of above blocks.
 - **Input/Output (I/O)**:
-    - Read input using `readln()` and display results using `print` or `println`.
+    - Read input using `readln().toInt()` and display results using `print` or `println`.
 - **String Interpolation**:
     - Supports `$variable` and `${expression}` for dynamic content in strings.
 - **Scope Management**: